 Depending on the size of your platform and book, you could work with an independent publisher to publish first, then grow your audience.
 For example, memoirs or short story collections can be difficult to publish as a debut with a Big Five if you don’t have an existing platform or network.
 But with an indie, you can sell your memoir without being famous.
 Conversely, indie publishers don’t tend to have big PR and marketing teams, so you will have to work that much harder to promote your book.

 You will see your earnings sooner

 While independent publishers don’t usually pay huge advances (if any), they might offer more generous royalties than the Big Five, which usually come in at around the 15% mark.
 Royalties at an independent publisher can reach as high as 50%!
 With a smaller advance, you aren’t waiting to “earn out” before you see your first paycheck.

 Readers don’t pay attention to publishers

 Think about it: when was the last time you read a book and noted the publisher (unless, of course, you’re an aspiring author)?
 It really doesn’t matter too much.
 The Harry Potter series was published by Scholastic – technically not one of the Big Five.
 And Big Five books don’t necessarily equate to success, even with money and large teams behind them.
-Indie publishers have good relationships with booksellers, and booksellers look to indie publishers to help them introduce readers to hidden gems.
+Indie publishers have good relationships with booksellers, and booksellers look to independent publishers to help them introduce readers to hidden gems.
 An indie publisher can bring you as much success as a traditional publisher, if not more.
 You will just have to be sure of what your version of success looks like.